 But, if the little one turns into an argumentative child, it spells trouble for everyone.
 When dealing with an argumentative child, most adults find it difficult to control their anger.
 They end up raising their voice and ordering the child to 'shut up'.
 However, such an approach never solves the problem.
 It just provides a temporary respite.

 Most parents react in ways they shouldn't because they have no idea about how to deal with an argumentative child.
-So, let’s first understand the reasons behind argumentative child behaviour and then learn about how to respond to an argumentative child.
+So, let's first understand the reasons behind argumentative child behavior and then learn about how to respond to an argumentative child.

 1. Listen to your child: Most of the time, a child resorts to arguments to forcefully put his point across.
 He does so because he isn't sure if his opinion will be heard or taken into consideration.
 So, listen patiently to your child to assure him that his concerns will be respected and taken seriously.
 This will help him put forth his thoughts in a calm and composed manner.